Answers to common questions about changes to the way all landlords in Wales rent their properties.

 The Renting Homes legislation includes a supplementary provision requiring an inventory to be provided.
 The provision states, ‘the inventory must set out the dwelling’s contents’.
 If the property is unfurnished the inventory would reflect this and may refer only to fixtures.
 It is in both parties interests to have an accurate inventory.

-Will I still be able to regain possession without having to cite a fault on the part of the tenant (previously done using a ‘section 21 notice’)?
+Will I still be able to regain possession without having to cite a fault on the part of the tenant (and what notice period is required)?